CURTC-Org/stables-work/README.md

 # stable's contributions in curtc
 ## IMPORTANT ⚠️

-If you are banned from the revamped version of Clean Up RTC for using this repository please friend me on Discord (@stablestream).
+- If you are banned from the revamped version of Clean Up RTC for using this repository please friend me on Discord (@stablestream).
+- All assets available here are OLD.
+I won't fix any bugs related to anything in this repository.

 ## Overview